Dunning-Kruger Effect

 In differentiating skill levels among individuals, various factors such as experience, training, and aptitude come into play.
 Experience can be assessed through the number of years an individual has spent honing their skills in a particular area.

-Training refers to the specific education and instruction an individual has received, which can be measured through certifications, degrees, or specialized courses.
+Training refers to the specific education and instruction an individual has received, which can be measured through certifications, degrees, or specialised courses.
 Aptitude, on the other hand, reflects an individual's natural abilities and talents in a certain skill.

-To assess skill levels, various methods can be used, including performance evaluations, skills assessments, and standardized tests.
+To assess skill levels, various methods can be used, including performance evaluations, skills assessments, and standardised tests.
 These assessments help in identifying the strengths and weaknesses of each individual and aid in creating personalized learning plans.
 T

 The measurement of the Dunning-Kruger effect has intrigued psychologists and researchers, leading to various experimental designs and studies aimed at quantifying this cognitive bias.
 These efforts seek to understand how individuals with differing levels of competence assess their performance and how this assessment contrasts with objective measures.
 Here's a look at key methodologies and studies that have sought to measure the Dunning-Kruger effect: